mk-milly02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### 17. I hate bins
 17-hidethisword displays all the lines in the file `/etc/passwd` that do not contain the pattern “bin”.

+#### 18. Letters only please
+18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter.